Warning over getaway disruption on roads and trains

 Editor

-People embarking on August bank holiday getaways in England and Wales are being warned over congestion on major roads and rail disruption due to engineering work.
+People embarking on August bank holiday getaways in England and Wales are being warned over congestion on major roads and rail disruption because of engineering work.

 Transport analytics company Inrix warned the worst times for traffic jams are likely to be between 10am and 6pm on Friday, and between 10am and 1pm on Saturday.